NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingGodotBridge.md

     static func initialize(level: GodotInitializationLevel) {
         // Custom initialization
     }

+    static func deinitialize(level: GodotInitializationLevel) {
+        // Custom deinitialization
     }
+}
 ```

-### Configure Godot to work with your module
+### Configure your Godot project to work with your module

-See <doc:CreatingGDExtensionModule> to learn how to setup Godot.
+See <doc:CreatingGDExtensionModule> to learn how to setup your Godot project.